170+ Spanish Nicknames for Friends, Family, Lovers and Strangers

 Meaning cutie, this one is used on children, adults, men and women equally.
 Something that is commonly said is “qué chula” which means “how cute.”

-Note that, as it often happens with words in Spanish, this word can have different meanings in different countries, so watch out if you are, for example, in Costa Rica, where it can be used to speak about a person who tries to live from the others.
+Note that, as it often happens with words in Spanish, this word can have different meanings in different countries, so watch out if you are, for example, in Costa Rica, where chulo/chula is often used to refer to a person who takes advantage of others for their own benefit.

 This one refers to a person who is very light-skinned or light-haired.

-Spelling and pronunciation note: In Spanish, the two dots as seen above the ü are called diéresis.
+Spelling and pronunciation note: In Spanish, the two dots seen above the ü are called diéresis , “dieresis” in English.
 They are seldom used in the language.
 In this case, they indicate that güero is pronounced like “wer-o.”

 This refers to someone one who likes to gossip.